dsuaib816/LightFeather-Coding-Challenge/README.md

 - The backend runs on port `8080` inside the container.
 - The frontend runs on port `3000` inside the container.
-- Make sure Docker Desktop is running before you start.

 ---